alexeychurchill/SSD1306Fnt/README.md

     Can be used with few single chars and char ranges mixed

 ### Data generation format
-The script generates a 2D-array which contains a glyph in each row.
+The script generates a bunch of arrays containing glyphs data and a table with pointers to these arrays.
 Each glyph (row) contains the following information:
 1. _0 Byte_ - **Width** of the glyph
 2. _1 Byte_ - **Height** of the glyph